GeorgeHux/HRTFformer/README.md

 ## Citation

-If you use this project, please cite:
+If you find this code useful for your research, please consider citing the following paper:

 ```bibtex
 @article{hu2025hrtfformer,